admart128/whisper-sandbox/admart128.md

     Before this fix, when the user clicks outside of an open context menu, a new menu appears.

     After this fix, clicking outside of an open context menu closes the menu.

+# Completed

+refactor: Replace unintended continuous text translation with a translate command in the right-click context menu

+    Before this refactor, highlighted text is translated continuously, causing significant slowdown.

+    After this refactor, the user can translate highlighted text with a command in the context menu.